sengine-research/SpaceLM/README.md

 ## 📖 Introduction

 Inspired by [SpatialLM](https://github.com/manycore-research/SpatialLM), SpaceLM is a 3D reconstruction system that can be used to reconstruct 3D models from 2D images and videos.
-We will improve the code and pretrained model.
+We will improve the code and the pretrained model.
 Stay tuned for more details and improvements.

+&nbsp;
 ## TODO
 - [X] Release train dataset
 - [X] Release dataset preprocess code